gizm0duck/hearsay/README.md

 end
 ```

+When the `User.create` call occurs any classes that are subscribed to the User class and create callback will receive a method call corresponding to the lifecycle event that occurred.
+The event is a `ActiveSupport::Notifications::Event`

 This is an example where we subscribe to all update calls for all ActiveRecord models
 ```
 class AuditTrail